chenchkx/iCovDs/README.md

 ```

-<br>Also, you find more discriminative representations for image set classification at:</br>
+<br>Also, you can find more discriminative representations for image set classification at:</br>
   1. RieCovDs:  https://github.com/Kai-Xuan/RiemannianCovDs
   2. AidCovDs:  https://github.com/Kai-Xuan/AidCovDs